noproblan/npl-cash/README.md

 ![][kitchen]

 ## Bar
 At the last tab users can order products.
 The IDs of the product have to be typed in followed every time by enter.
-If you type in a users RFID the list of product is ordere.
+If you type in a users RFID the list of product is ordered.
+In this example the RFIDs have been prefixed with a *G* by the scanner.

 ![][bar]